-- Extremity Injuries may consist of cuts, scrapes, bruises, sprains, or broken bones (fractures) Apply ice on the injury for 15 to 20 minutes each - hour for the first 1 to 2 days. • Elevate the extremity above the heart as possible - for the first 48 hours to decrease pain and swelling. - Use the extremity as pain allows. - Call or see a physician, go to the emergency department, or call 911 immediately if: - Temperature is greater than 101° F. - The bruising, swelling, or pain gets worse despite - the braising, sweining, or pair gets worse des the treatment listed above.
-Any problems listed on the Wound Care - instructions are noted. • You are unable to move the extremity or if - numbness or tingling is noted. • You are not improved in 24 to 48 hours or you are not normal in 7 to 10 days.
+- · Extremity Injuries may consist of cuts, scrapes, bruises, sprains, or broken bones (fractures). · Apply ice on the injury for 15 to 20 minutes each - hour for the first 1 to 2 days. · Elevate the extremity above the heart as possible - for the first 48 hours to decrease pain and swelling. - Use the extremity as pain allows. - Call or see a physician, go to the emergency department, or call 911 immediately if: - Temperature is greater than 101° F. - · The bruising, swelling, or pain gets worse despite the treatment listed above Any problems listed on the Wound Care - instructions are noted. · You are unable to move the extremity or if - numbness or tingling is noted. .
+You are not improved in 24 to 48 hours or you are not normal in 7 to 10 days.